graciellehigino/ms_range_interactions/manuscript.md

 reductions in the IUCN range size of predatory organisms.
 Despite showing the potential importance of accounting for species interactions when estimating the range of a species, it remains unclear the extent to which the patterns observed represent ecological processes or a lack of data.
-In the following sections, we discuss the implications of our findings, in terms of species range maps, interaction data, and the next steps required to enhance understanding of species distributions using information on ecological networks.

 ## Connectivity, diversity and range preservation